laurenancona/laurenancona.com/_posts/project/2015-10-3-a-giant-pumpkin-in-the-lettuces.markdown

 - illustration
 img: GoodCropsw_36x24crop.jpg
 thumb: Good-Crops_thumb.jpg
-description: "Good crops, she explained, are just the byproducts of happy soil."
+description: "The kindness and respect and empathy you show today might not come back to you tomorrow.
+But perhaps - in a summer to come - you too will find a giant pumpkin in your lettuces."
 ---

-Almost exactly a year ago, I got this email from [the Listserve](http://thelistserve.com/) that made me start thinking about all of the tiny things that, when added up, make a place 'good' to....be.
+Almost exactly a year ago, I got this email from [the Listserve](http://thelistserve.com/) that made me start thinking about all of the tiny things that, when added up, make a place 'good' to...be.
 I still wasn't sure if I would work in government yet, but I'd just returned from the Code for America Summit and was thinking about it a lot.
 I started a little pencil sketch, and finished a few months later on vacation in Puerto Rico.
 I'd completely forgotten I'd digitized and colored it until tonight.
 Below is the story; I think it's still my favorite email.

 <!--more-->
 ---